renpy/renpy/sphinx/source/incompatible.rst

 or ``call screen`` statements should be given the new ``nopredict`` clause, which prevents prediction.

-Screens now participate in transitions - transitions now go from the old state of the screen to the new state.
+Screens now participate in transitions—transitions now go from the old state of the screen to the new state.
 To disable this, set :var:`config.transition_screens` to false.